GoldPapaya/Landcover-Classification/README.md

 # Landcover-Classification
 This app uses supervised machine learning to seperate and visualize terrain classes of the UK in Google Earth Engine.
-I selected 212 points in the UK to train the model (full breakdown below), and the result looks great!
+I manually selected 212 points in the UK to train the model (full breakdown below), and the result is... well... judge for yourself.

 <div align="center">